 “Throughout my tenure on Scripps’ Board of Trustees, I have personally witnessed the incredible strategic thinking from students of color, alumnae, parents, faculty, and staff about how to pry the system open to create true liberation and equity for Black people,” shares Picker.
 “This moment matters.
 We’ve all seen young people taking to the streets to protest injustice, and we need to follow their lead.
 For me, this gift embodies Scripps’ ethos and motto, ‘Here Begins New Life’ for our institution where all the structures of our society can be examined and challenged at the deepest level.”

 In tandem with other generous donations from Scripps supporters, Picker’s gift will supply significant funding to increase recruitment and retention of Black students and students of color, develop antiracist curricula, modules, and dialogue, and fund opportunities for faculty and student fellowships examining systemic racism and inequality.
-In addition, the new fund will support the continuing work of Scripps’ Inclusion, Diversity, Equity, and Access (IDEA) Initiative, and create the position of associate dean of diversity, equity, and inclusion to serve as a resource and collaborator for diversity and inclusion efforts.
+In addition, the new fund will support the continuing work of Scripps’ Inclusion, Diversity, Equity, and Access (IDEA) Initiative, and create the position of associate dean of faculty for racial equity to serve as a resource and collaborator for diversity and inclusion efforts.

 Several initiatives supported through Picker’s gift will go into effect this fall, shares Scripps College President Lara Tiedens, with additional projects slated for the near future.
 Recognizing anti-racist protests that have swept the globe this year, Tiedens affirms that Scripps’ ongoing efforts to purge racism from higher education will remain a critical College priority for the long haul.